gsuttie/triggerazurepipeline/README.md

 # triggerazurepipeline

-We are using this project to call an Azure Devops Pipeline
+Within this Porject I have a GitHub Action which calls an Azure Devops Pipeline to build the code upon checkin.